IrisRizos/SexCy_lifestage_protistID/README.md

 ````

+*Step 2:

-Transcripts blasting with query domains were recovered in fasta files.
+Transcripts blasting with query domains were recovered in fasta files: hmm_fasta_convert_{lifestage}.sh

-Headers contain the query id with which the node significantly blasted (eval < 0.001) and the transcriptome id of the alignment.
+Headers contain the query id with which the domains significantly blasted (eval < 0.001) and the transcriptome id of the alignment.

 The following script allows to convert alignements in stockholm format to the fasta file described above.
 For that the use of easel miniapps implemented in HMMER is necessary (http://cryptogenomicon.org/extracting-hmmer-results-to-sequence-files-easel-miniapplications.html).

-This script is applied to swarmer transcriptome data.
-The equivalent script is applied to each life stage by changing the working directory.
+This script is applied to swarmer and meiosis transcriptome data.
+The equivalent script is applied to each life stage (cyst and vegetative) by changing the working directory.

 ````
 #!/bin/sh
 #
 #SBATCH --job-name hmm_fasta
 #SBATCH --cpus-per-task=2
-#SBATCH -o o.hmm
+#SBATCH -o o.hmm_convert
-#SBATCH -e e.hmm
+#SBATCH -e e.hmm_convert
 #SBATCH --mail-user=iris.rizos@sb-roscoff.fr
 #SBATCH --mail-type=BEGIN,FAIL,END

+module load hmmer/3.2.1

 # For every stockholm generated file of significant alignmnets: get target sequences in fasta
 for f in /shared/projects/swarmer_radiolaria/finalresult/HMM/swarmer/*.sto;